Skip to Main Content

 1. Drywall Cracks

-Your first floor and upper floors often are some of the first places you’ll find foundation cracks.
+Your first floor and upper floors are often some of the first places you’ll find foundation cracks.

 These cracks are usually in drywall and appear vertically or in a jagged, diagonal pattern stemming from the corners of windows and doors.
 You might also notice drywall nail pops and ceiling cracks.